inside.ewu.edu

 Satisfies: a BACR for social sciences.

-Students explore the lived social and psychological experience of disabled individuals from a disability studies perspective that “disability” is a socially construct rather than an individual-deficiency.
-Students examine strengths and limitations of traditional psychology and disability studies bases scholarship and approaches.
-They engage in psychological enquiry into how disabled people can forge positive identities and how disabled people collectively build disability culture and community.
+Explores the lived social and psychological experience of disabled individuals from a disability studies perspective that “disability” is a socially construct rather than an individual-deficiency.
+Examines strengths and limitations of traditional psychology and disability studies based scholarship and approaches.
+Engagement in psychological enquiry into how disabled people can forge positive identities and how disabled people collectively build disability culture and community.

 DSST 225.
 DISABILITY HISTORY IN THE UNITED STATES.
 5 Credits.

-Students examines patterns of understanding and responding to human difference in American history, emphasizing disability as a label and lived experience.
-The course provides a historical context for understanding and assessing contemporary issues facing disabled people.
-Additionally, it familiarizes students with methods for the retrieval and engages them critical examination of primary historical source material that influence how history is interpreted and understood.
+Examines patterns of understanding and responding to human difference in American history, emphasizing disability as a label and lived experience.
+Provides a historical context for understanding and assessing contemporary issues facing disabled people.
+Familiarizes students with methods for the retrieval and engages them in critical examination of primary historical source material that influences how history is interpreted and understood.

 DSST 266.
 GENDER, HEALTH AND MARGINALIZATION.
 5 Credits.